usafe-0/sdn-blockchain-graduation-project/README.md

 ---
 ## 📂 Source Code

-You can find the Python source code used for building the SDN topology and the private blockchain module inside the [`/code`](./code) directory.
+You can find the Python source code used for building the SDN topology and the private blockchain module

 ### 📜 Files:
 - `final-Block.py`: Sets up SDN topology using Mininet, Implements private blockchain authentication